 DOUGLAS G. LENEY is a partner in our litigation department, concentrating his practice in matters involving bankruptcy and corporate restructuring, and debtor/creditor rights.
 Doug is a trusted advisor capable of delivering creative solutions for debtors, trustees, creditors’ committees, unsecured creditors, and secured creditors in Chapter 11 reorganization and liquidation cases, Chapter 7 cases, and related adversary proceedings, including avoidance actions involving claims of preferences and fraudulent transfers.
 He also represents various parties in non-bankruptcy state and federal court matters, ranging from commercial workouts and foreclosures to cases brought in federal District Court under the Perishable Agricultural Commodities Act (PACA) and similar statutory regimes.
-Doug also has significant experience in representing banks and asset-based lenders in connection with loan inception and closing, as well as workouts and forbearance, inter-creditor arrangements, and related litigation.
+Doug also has significant experience in representing borrowers, banks, and asset-based lenders in connection with loan inception and closing, as well as workouts and forbearance, inter-creditor arrangements, and related litigation.

 As a member of the Archer Discovery Strategies group, Doug frequently oversees the collection, review, and production of paper documents and electronically stored information (ESI) in state and federal litigations of various sizes.
 Archer Discovery Strategies provides clients with an array of legal and technical services designed to streamline and cost-effectively manage their discovery needs.
-Doug has been responsible for developing sophisticated ESI search terms and forensic protocols that not only comply with all applicable court rules, but also produce accurate, efficient, and cost-effective results for clients.
+Doug has been responsible for developing sophisticated ESI search terms, forensic, and managed review protocols that not only comply with all applicable court rules, but also produce accurate, efficient, and cost-effective results for clients.
 As a result, Doug has significant experience in working on various document review and eDiscovery programs and platforms.

 - Counsel to foreign representatives of major Hong Kong toy manufacturer in contested recognition proceedings in Chapter 15 case of In re Manley Toys, Ltd.